 Applicants must provide proof of high school graduation or GED certificate.
 If you do not have a GED or a high school diploma, you may still be able to complete the application process.
 Reach out to the campus where you hope to study and talk to them about your options.

 Applicants must meet basic physical criteria.
-Our campuses do not discriminate based on mental or physical disabilities.
+Our locations do not discriminate based on mental or physical disabilities.
 We just have to ensure that you are physically and mentally capable of safely operating all equipment on a daily basis to successfully complete the program without endangering yourself or others.

-As an additional note about the mental and physical requirements needed to enroll at one of our campuses, Heavy Equipment Colleges of America would like to clarify that we do not deny admission to anyone based on race, ethnicity, creed, color, gender, religion or national origin.
-There are, however, some potential safety risks that could be cause for concern.
+As an additional note about the mental and physical requirements needed to enroll at one of our locations, Heavy Equipment Colleges of America would like to clarify that we do not deny admission to anyone based on race, ethnicity, creed, color, gender, religion or national origin.
+There are, however, some potential safety risks that could be cause of concern.
 The following may disqualify an applicant: